-Since 2010, Congress has failed to provide high-speed rail grants but, thanks to several highand higher-speed projects that are attempting to fill the gaps, there is a renewed sense of hope:
+Since 2010, Congress has failed to provide high-speed rail grants but, thanks to several high- and higher-speed projects that are attempting to fill the gaps, there is a renewed sense of hope:

-Operating trains between Miami and Fort Lauderdale, Brightline is currently working to connect the Port of Miami with the Orlando Airport - slated to open in 2022.
-A west coast expansion, connecting Las Vegas with Southern California via 200mph passenger trains, is in development with hopes to break ground later in 2021.
+Currently operating trains between Miami and Fort Lauderdale, Brightline is working to connect the Miami with the Orlando Airport with service capable of reaching 125 mph, slated to open in 2022.
+A west coast expansion, connecting Las Vegas with Southern California via 200 mph passenger trains, is in development with hopes to break ground later in 2022.